-Units conducting low risk sales activity on an infrequent base can use any reasonable method to calculate their external rate that recovers direct costs, and whenever possible recovers overhead.
-Low risk, infrequent sales activity does not need to have a formal sales rate reviewed by the External Sales department in the Controller’s Office.
-Units conducting low risk sales activity on an infrequent base can use this procedure as a guide or can contact the External Sales department for assistance if they so choose.
-To determine if the sales activity is low, medium, or high risk, complete the on-line External Sales Risk Assessment.
+Units conducting low risk sales activity on an infrequent basis can use any reasonable method to calculate their external rate that minimally recovers all direct costs, and indirect costs.
+Low risk sales activity does not need to have a formal sales rate reviewed by the Internal/External Sales Office prior to conducting the activity.
+Units conducting low risk sales activity should use this procedure as a guide or contact the Internal/External Sales Office for assistance.

-Develop the Sales rate with the following principles in mind:
+Develop rates with the following principles in mind:

-- Rates charged to external customers should provide as much economic benefit to the University of Minnesota as possible
+- Rates charged to external customers must provide as much economic benefit to the University of Minnesota as possible.

-- Rates charged to external customers should be greater than rates charged to internal customers or federal grants for the same activity.
+- Rates charged to external customers must be greater than rates charged to internal customers or federal grants for the same activity.

-NOTE: An external sales rate is determined by first calculating the internal sales rate, then adding any overhead, other unallowable costs for internal sales, and additional revenue to bring the price in line with the same or similar good or service in the public market.
-By calculating the internal sales rates first, units identify amounts that would be charges to federal grants and contracts.
+For units that conduct both internal and external sales, the external sales rate is determined by first calculating the internal sales rate, then adding any overhead costs, other unallowable costs for internal sales, and additional revenue to bring the price in line with the same or similar goods or services provided in the public market.
+By calculating the internal sales rates first, units identify amounts that would be the direct cost charged to federal grants.
+The intent of this process is to ensure the University is not undercutting prices found in the public marketplace.

 Determine the measurable units for goods or services

 The measurable unit may be determined in terms of labor, machine time, or tangible product.
-Examples of a unit of measurement include: per labor hour, per machine hour, per copy, per gallon, per test, etc. For units measured in cost per hour or other measures of time, productive time and not total hours available should be used in the cost calculation.
-Productive time is the total time available, less non-billable time such as time for vacation, sick leave, holiday, breaks, equipment downtime, machine repairs, education/certification and meetings.
+Examples of a unit of measurement include: per labor hour, per machine hour, per gallon, per test, etc. For units measured in cost per hour or other measures of time, use productive time/billable hours, not total hours available.
+Productive (billable hours) time is the total time available, less non-billable time such as time for vacation, sick leave, holidays, breaks, equipment downtime, machine repairs, education/certification, administrative time, any other paid excused time, and meetings.
 A unit should consult the Internal/External Sales Office for help in determining a measurable unit for good or service.
+Use UM Form 1843 for rate development.

 Determine the annual output, or expected level of activity, for the good or service